LevitatingLeafy/SharpBrowserSnatch/README.md

 ## BrowserSnatch
 Gather credentials from Chrome based browsers on Windows
-- built using .NET 6 but will run on the default .NET 4
+- built using .NET 6 but will run on Windows 10/11 where .NET ~4 is present by default

 ![scrnsht1](./Images/screenshot1.png)